NeetishRaj/Dotnet6-webapp-CI_CD-IIS-AWS/README.md

 ### Here are the steps invoved in the process

-**Step 0:** Perform one-time CodeDeploy agent installation, Create SSM document for CodeDeploy, Setup S3 write access credentials for Github workflow Agent
+**Step 0:** Perform one-time CodeDeploy agent installation via SSM distributions, Setup S3 write access & codedeployer credentials for Github workflow Agent

 **Step 1:** Triggered build, zip and code push to AWS S3 from Github workflows.
 Steps in workflow yaml

-**Step 2:** S3 Update triggers a CodeDeploy via CodeDeploy agent in the windows server.
+**Step 2:** Create a AWS CodeDeploy deployment using the CLI command in workflow.

 **Step 3:** Code deploy agent fethcing the S3 code, unzipping it, running the app and relevant services, and restarting the IIS site.

-**Step 4:** Code Deploy agent sends the teams group notifications
+**Step 4:** Code Deploy agent runs all the pre/post installation scripts for cleanup, server updates etc.

 **Step 5:** Team chat displays the Deploy status.